grrazzlle/eat-da-burger/README.md

   ## Installation

-  run the schema and seeds in the db folder in mysql, set up connection in the config folder, then run server.js
+  Run the schema and seeds in the db folder in mysql, set up connection in the config folder, then run server.js

   ## Usage

-  add a burger and click submit, and click devour to move it to the other side
+  Add a burger and click submit, and click devour to move it to the other side

   ## Licence